ohioh/SUPP/site/content/contact/_index.md

 ---

 We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We love the way of beeing opendata and opensource.
+We try to minimize each barriere to get in touch with us.
+The best and easiest way is to get in touch straight via phone.
+Call us +49 152 241 22 031 .

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>